-- 1-1/2 cups black beans 15 oz can (drained and rinsed) or fresh cooked
+- 1-1/2 cups black beans, 15 oz can (drained and rinsed) or fresh cooked

 - 1 cup old fashioned oats

-- 1/4 cup red bell pepper, diced
+- 1/4 cup red bell pepper, diced (optional)

 - 1/4 cup onions, diced

-- 3 Tbsp ketchup
+- 3 tablespoons ketchup

-- 1 tsp chili powder
+- 1 teaspoon chili powder

-- 1/2 tsp garlic powder
+- 1/2 teaspoon garlic powder

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1 tsp steak seasoning dry spice
+- 1 teaspoon steak seasoning dry spice

-- 1 pinch cayenne pepper optional
+- 1 pinch cayenne pepper, optional

-In large bowl, mash black beans with a potato masher.
+- In large bowl, mash black beans with a potato masher.

-Add all ingredients to bowl with black beans.
+- Add all ingredients to bowl with black beans.

-Form into patties.
+- Form into patties.
 Line a baking sheet with parchment paper and bake at 350 degrees for 25 minutes.
 You can also pan fry in non-stick skillet.

-Serve on a bun with onion, lettuce, tomato, and your favorite condiments.
+- Serve on a bun with onion, lettuce, tomato, and your favorite condiments.
 I love these with my low-fat Chipotle Ranch Sauce.
 Link to recipe below.